 For example, if you love interacting with people and want to be involved in hands-on treatment with patients, you might consider becoming a registered nurse.
 Alternately, if you prefer more "behind-the-scenes" work and you're more office-oriented, healthcare can still work for you: you could become a medical biller or coder.
 And if you're a person who enjoys learning and wants to dive deeper into your education, you may be interested in a specialized field like radiology or clinical laboratory science.

-Whether you'd enjoy working in a calmer environment as a massage therapist in Rochester, or you'd prefer thinking on your feet as a fast-paced nurse in Brooklyn, think about the things you enjoy doing before deciding which healthcare major is right for you.
+Whether you'd enjoy working in a calmer environment as a massage therapist in Rochester, or you'd prefer thinking on your feet as an emergency nurse in Brooklyn, consider what you enjoy doing and how you enjoy doing it before you decide which healthcare major might be right for you.

 Our list of the best healthcare colleges in New York is determined by several different factors.
 Firstly, we only considered accredited New York colleges for our list.
 Secondly, in order to be considered one of the best online healthcare programs in New York, each school must offer either a degree or certificate program in the healthcare field, either 100 percent online or as a hybrid option.
 Finally, the schools were compared using various data points from the Integrated Postsecondary Education Data System (IPEDS).